ToaBollua/TULAN.space/README.md

 * `TULAN/`: The root directory of the project
 * `TULAN/App/`: The directory containing the application's code
 * `TULAN/App/templates/`: The directory containing the application's templates
-* `TULAN/App/static/`: The directory containing the application's static files
+* `TULAN/App/resources/`: The directory containing the application's resources
 * `TULAN/TULAN/`: The directory containing the project's settings and configuration files

 ## Installation and Setup

 1. Clone the repository using `git clone`
 2. Install the required dependencies using `pip install -r requirements.txt`
-3. Create a new SQLite database using `python manage.py migrate`
-4. Run the application using `python manage.py runserver`
+3. Run the application using `python manage.py runserver`

 ## Contributing